-'Are you okay, Uncle?'
+'Are you alright, Uncle?'
 I felt compelled to ask, though Antonia raised my suspicions.
 I did not know how my Aunt Louisa died, and the reasoning of her death did not satisfy my curiosity.
 While I had heard of people dying peacefully in their sleep, something about Antonia's questions induced my pragmatic mind.

 I had to know more.